Oliver Lee (actor): Career

 In 2009 Lee starred in Awaydays, a major motion picture adapted from Kevin Sampson's novel.
 He also stars in Powder, the second of Kevin Sampson's novels to be adapted for the big screen, playing James Love.
 Filming has included 'Live' performances at V Festival 2009 as 'The Grams'.

-Lee is in production with McQueen, a feature which he has written and set to direct.
-The film has an independent budget and cast includes Lee Battle, Nico Mirallegro, Linzey Cocker, Marcquelle Ward and Tina O'Brien.
+Lee starred in the production McQueen, a feature which he had written and directed.
+The film had an independent budget and cast included Lee Battle, Nico Mirallegro, Linzey Cocker, Marcquelle Ward and Tina O'Brien.

 Lee played Aiden Scotcher on BBC's Waterloo Road.

-Honors and awards
+Honours and awards

 Oliver Lee won the Manchester Evening News Theatre Awards for Best Newcomer for his portrayal of the character Jamie in the Octagon Theatre Bolton / Pilot Theatre production of Jonathan Harvey's Beautiful Thing.